pdfinn/gamera/doc/design.md

 ## File System Integration

 Plan 9 applications typically expose interfaces as file trees via 9P.
-Gammera exposes its internal state as a 9P file tree mounted at `/mnt/gammera`.
+Gammera exposes its internal state via a single 9P service mounted at `/mnt/gammera`.
 Scripts can read `page.html` and `page.txt` or write a new URL to `ctl` to trigger navigation.
 This interface is the foundation for future features such as tabs, history, and bookmarks.